-Except for landowners hunting on land that they own or lease, residents (including all Junior Combination License holders and Youth Small Game License holders) hunting migratory birds and/or waterfowl must complete and purchase this certification
+Except for landowners hunting on land that they own or lease, residents (including all Youth Small Game License holders) hunting migratory birds and/or waterfowl must complete and purchase this certification.

 Migratory birds that require this certification for hunting include ducks, geese, tundra swan, Sandhill crane, mourning doves, snipe and coot.
 This certification should not be confused with the Federal Waterfowl Stamp.